Rules Based Forex Trading For Accurate Entries

 Why Trade The Forex With Rules?

-Setting up a rules based forex trading system allows you to formulate a complete trading system based on those rules.
-It also gives you the ability to test any trading method.
+Setting up a rules-based forex trading system allows you to formulate a complete trading system based on those rules.
+It also gives you the ability to test any trading system or method.
 This is much different than random trade entries.
 Rules must be specific, not general.
-With rules you know when to buy or sell, this reduces stress and is a great tip for beginner forex traders to proceed into demo and/or live trading.
+With rules you know when to buy or sell, this reduces stress and is a great tip for beginner forex traders to proceed into demo trading then live trading.

 Rule 1 – Trade in the direction of the primary trend on the higher time frames, H4 and larger.